 This post may contain affiliate links.
 Please read our disclosure policy.

-This small batch chicken noodle soup is warm, comforting, and made with tender chicken, hearty noodles, and fresh vegetables in a flavorful broth.
-It’s quick to prepare and perfectly portioned for one or two servings.
+Small batch chicken noodle soup made with tender chicken, pasta, and fresh vegetables in a rich broth.
+Made for one or two.

 Featured Comment